 When deciding on the feel and look of your app, collect some inspirational reference materials that will help to guide you – for instance, put together a mood board.
 Do you want a native feeling app, totally neutral, or maybe one mimicking real-life materials like stone, leather, or metal?
 Experiment with different color palettes and combination: Adobe Kuler might come very handy here.

 The canvas sizes of iOS range from to 640×960 (iPhone 4 and 4S) to 1024×768 (iPad) to 320×480 (iPhone 3GS).
-It’s mostly necessary for dropping descriptive text in simple icons’ favor for incorporating all the desired functionality into the smaller screen.
+It’s mostly necessary for dropping descriptive text in simple icons’ favour for incorporating all the desired functionality into the smaller screen.
 It might be an excellent way of developing a different visual language for the app, ensuring it’s clear what functions are represented by the icons.

 A very effective way, of translating an app across various screen sizes, is designing all the graphical elements as vectors in Illustrator after that importing them into Photoshop.
 You can fine-tune them there for particular resolutions and screen sizes, modifying or simplifying where it is necessary.